Ellis-Ayikwei/manyVans/README.md

-# Logistics Company Settings Component
+# Logistics Company Web App

 A comprehensive logistics movers webapp, designed for logistics and moving companies.
 Built with React, TypeScript, and Tailwind CSS.